Trump ‘more likely than not’ committed crime in trying to block confirmation of Biden’s win, judge says

 But it is less notable for what it might given the committee access to and more for the judge’s analysis of Trump’s conduct leading up to the riot on Jan.
 6.

-Breaking down the law on each point, Carter writes it is “more likely than not” that Trump and Eastman conspired to disrupt the counting of the electoral votes on Jan.
+Breaking down the law on each point, Carter, who sits on the Central District of California and was nominated by President Bill Clinton, writes it is “more likely than not” that Trump and Eastman conspired to disrupt the counting of the electoral votes on Jan.
 6 — which would be a crime under federal statutes.

 “Dr. Eastman and President Trump launched a campaign to overturn a democratic election, an action unprecedented in American history,” the judge concludes.
 “Their campaign was not confined to the ivory tower — it was a coup in search of a legal theory.
 The plan spurred violent attacks on the seat of our nation’s government, led to the deaths of several law enforcement officers, and deepened public distrust in our political process.”